 Technical Studies Reference

-The Spreadsheet Formula study allows a spreadsheet-style formula, that returns a in a numeric value, to be entered and is then displayed on the chart.
+The Spreadsheet Formula study allows a spreadsheet-style formula, that returns a numeric value, to be entered and is then displayed on the chart.

 The Formula Input uses the same format as Alert Formulas, including Functions, Identifiers, and references to other Studies.
 Refer to Alert Condition Formula Format for complete details.

 - Formula: This contains the actual formula to be graphed.
-The formula does not need to be preceeded with an =, although the presence of the = is acceptable.
+The formula does not need to be preceded with an =, although the presence of the = is acceptable.

 - Number of Bars to Calculate: This defines the number of bars for which the study will perform the calculation of the given Formula.
 Entering a 0 means that no calculation will be performed.

 By default, the data result from the Spreadsheet Formula is displayed as a line.
 The line style, color, width and other display settings are controlled in the Subgraphs tab on the Study Settings window.

 For more information, refer to the Subgraphs Tab section of the Chart Studies documentation.